kjs452/KennysOpenDSKY/README.md

 + `<addr>` - An 8-bit unsigned value which refers to a RAM location.
 + `<addr16>` - A 16-bit address to a Program[] location.
 Used for CALL and GOTO instructions.

-In the assembly syntax, arguments are seperated by whitspace.
+In the assembly syntax, arguments are seperated by whitespace.
 Do not use commas or other punctuation in the assembly code.

 ### Numeric Literals